zirneklitis/ShowMouse/README.md

 # ShowMouse

+A mouse cursor visualisation application.
 This <i><b>Windows</i>-only</b> script can show a little ripple effects when you click the mouse left, middle or right button or scroll the mouse wheel.

 ## Features